 They are located here, under Apply, Work Experience Reporting.

-Click here and scroll down to "How do I submit completed experience reports to APEGS?" (under Apply, Work Experience Reporting).
+For the paper-based system, click here and scroll down to "How do I submit completed experience reports to APEGS?" (under Apply, Work Experience Reporting).
+The new online Compentency-Based Assessment system for engineers-in-training is online only.

 I'm not being directly supervised by a professional engineer, professional geoscientist, engineering licensee or geoscience licensee - What do I do?